cballenar/slidegrubber/README.rst

 The slides markup can also be accessed as a property and you can pass the images markup to grub() as a second argument to specify what images to convert to pdf.
 This is helpful if you only need a fraction of the images but it requires more work.

+As of v2.7, the slides are now sorted.

 .. code-block:: console

     >>> # get entire markup